rgba-image/create-image/README.md

 # create-image

-Create an RGBA image compatible with ImageData
+Create an RGBA image compatible with the [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) Web API interface

-The image will be initially filled with transparent black
+The image will be filled with transparent black - `[ 0, 0, 0, 0 ]`

 All fields are readonly: